nikolamihaylov-hellio/ballance-guide/README.md

 # Ballance - Modern Setup and configuration (including Steam Deck)

 The Steam release of Ballance is pretty vanilla and in-line with the original release, though for modern audiences who are used to QOL features which have become standard since the release of the game, it requires a bit of tinkering.
-This guide will hopefully help you get the game up and running both on your PC and your Steam Deck and will cover widescreen resolutions, unlocked framerates and mods.
+This guide will hopefully help you get the game up and running both on your PC and your Steam Deck and will cover widescreen resolutions, unlocked framerates, the Level 13 pack and custom maps.

 ## BallancePlayer (NewPlayerPatch)